Starksia hassi

 Starksia hassi, the ringed blenny, is a species of labrisomid blenny native to the Caribbean Sea and the Atlantic Ocean.
 It is and inhabitant of coral reefs and can be found at depths of from 6 to 175 m.
 This species can reach a length of 4 cm TL.

-Starksia hassi can easily move within and below an anemone without being stung by its tentacles, and uses this property for self-defense.
+Starksia hassi can easily move within and below an sea anemone without being stung by its tentacles, and uses this property for self-defense.
 It normally rests within the anemone, and hides further into its tentacles when approached.

-The specific name honours the Austrian biologist and underwater diving pioneer Hans Hass (1919-2013) who was the leader of the expedition on which the type of this species was collected.
+The specific name honours the Austrian biologist and underwater diving pioneer Hans Hass (1919–2013) who was the leader of the expedition on which the type of this species was collected.